Developing a Budget for a New Time and Attendance System

 If your company does not have an IT team, you will also need to consider costs for having the vendor integrate the system for you.
 Ask how much can be done remotely and if any technical employees are required on your end.

-Integration services almost always include travel expenses and per diem labor costs, so plan accordingly based on where your potential vendors are located.
+Integration services almost always include travel expenses and per-diem labor costs, so plan accordingly based on where your potential vendors are located.

 8. Regulatory Compliance

 Meeting regulatory compliance regulations is vital to mitigate litigation risks for your company.
 If your company is subject to regulatory compliance, you will want to make sure the software you are purchasing complies with all necessary regulations.
+While regulations vary by city, county, and state, we encourage your to read up on our expert insights on maintaining compliance with time and attendance software:

 - Learn more about regulatory compliance as it pertains to time and attendance.